particle-iot/docs/src/content/en/photon/tinker.md

 ---
 word: Tinker
-title: Tinker
+title: Tinker (Particle app)
 order: 3
 ---

 Tinkering with "Tinker"
 ======

-The Tinker app
+The Particle app
 ---

 ![Tinker selection]({{assets}}/images/tinker.png)

-The Tinker section of the [Particle mobile app](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) makes it very easy to start playing with your Particle device without writing any code.
+The Tinker section of the Particle mobile app [for iOS](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) or [for Android](https://play.google.com/store/apps/details?id=io.particle.android.app) makes it very easy to start playing with your Particle device without writing any code.
 It's great for early development, and often it will do everything you need to get your project off of the ground.

 The app consists of 16 pins in vertical rows - 8 analog pins on the left, 8 digital pins on the right.
 These pins represent the 16 GPIO (General Purpose Input and Output) pins on the Photon, and are organized the same way.

 To begin, tap any of the pins.
-A menu will pop up showing the functions that pin has available.
+A menu will pop up showing the functions that pin has available, tap a function name to select the pin functionality.
+You can reset the pin function by long-pressing it.
 Each pin can have up to four possible functions:

 - **digitalWrite**: Sets the pin to HIGH or LOW, which either connects it to 3.3V (the maximum voltage of the system) or to GND (ground).
 Pin D7 is connected to an on-board LED; if you set pin D7 to HIGH, the LED will turn on, and if you set it to LOW, it will turn off.
 - **analogWrite**: Sets the pin to a value between 0 and 255, where 0 is the same as LOW and 255 is the same as HIGH.
 This is sort of like sending a voltage between 0 and 3.3V, but since this is a digital system, it uses a mechanism called Pulse Width Modulation, or PWM.
 You could use *analogWrite* to dim an LED, as an example.
 - **digitalRead**: This will read the digital value of a pin, which can be read as either HIGH or LOW.
 If you were to connect the pin to 3.3V, it would read HIGH; if you connect it to GND, it would read LOW.
 Anywhere in between, it'll probably read whichever one it's closer to, but it gets dicey in the middle.
 - **analogRead**: This will read the analog value of a pin, which is a value from 0 to 4095, where 0 is LOW (GND) and 4095 is HIGH (3.3V).
 All of the analog pins (A0 to A7) can handle this. *analogRead* is great for reading data from sensors.

 In other words, Tinker lets you control and read the voltage of the pins on your device.
 You can choose to send a lot of voltage to an LED to light it up, or read the voltage at a sensor.
 Let's do that now!